Some have entertained angels unawares Hebrews 11:2

 Then there’s Dudley from the 1947 classic “The Bishop’s Wife,” the suave angel who comes as an answer to the prayers of Bishop Henry Brougham, who is struggling to raise money for the building of a new cathedral.
 Dudley’s mission turns out to be spiritual guidance rather than money-raising, a mission complicated by his increasing attraction to the Bishop’s lovely but neglected wife Julia.
 In both movies one learns that if angels exist, they almost certainly are not at all like what traditional art and sacred texts suggest.
 No wings flapping around here (although Clarence apparently gets his at the end of “It’s a Wonderful Life” upon the successful completion of his first solo mission).

-The aging President of the university, Brother T., was such an incompetent holy terror that the university’s board created the position of Provost specifically in order to take the day-to-day operations away from Brother T. and nudge him into a retirement sunset.
-After a national search, David was hired as the new Provost.
+The aging President of the university, Brother Theodore, was such a piece of work and incompetent holy terror that the university’s board created the position of Provost specifically in order to take the day-to-day operations away from Brother T. and nudge him into a retirement sunset.
+After a national search, David was hired as the new provost.
 The university was small enough that even I, a junior faculty member just starting his second year at the place, met the new Provost within a few days of his arrival; David’s office was just one floor down from mine.
 He was a breath of fresh air for Jeanne and me.

 David was as good as his word and more.
-Over several meetings that fall, he helped me revise my curriculum vitae, learn how to sell myself in ways a severe introvert would never think of, and begin to grow into the confidence as an academic that he saw in me long before I saw it myself.
+Over several meetings that fall, he helped me revise my curriculum vitae, learn how to sell myself in ways an extreme introvert would never think of, and begin to grow into the confidence as an academic that he saw in me long before I saw it myself.
 And it worked—not that academic year, but the next one.
-I landed my dream job at Providence College, where I am now in my twenty-fourth year, we shook the Memphis dust off our sandals and never looked back.
+I landed my dream job at Providence College, where I will be starting my twenty-eighth year in August.
+We shook the Memphis dust off our sandals and never looked back.

 Jeanne and I stayed in touch with David over the subsequent years as we went to Providence and as he became a higher education administrative gypsy, taking positions at colleges in Pennsylvania, New Jersey, Connecticut and probably others I have forgotten.
 We learned over time that he was a frustrated professor; despite a PhD in classics from Yale, life’s contingencies eventually plopped him in administration rather than in the classroom where he belonged.
 David visited us occasionally, we had the opportunity to return his generosity and write him letters of reference for new positions he sought, and he even took a thousand-mile nonstop road trip with us back to Memphis to celebrate the retirement of the athletic director at the college we all had been so anxious to leave.

 Despite many attempts, David never did lose the weight and sadly succumbed to a fatal heart attack several years ago.
 I miss him.
-I’m not sure David ever fully understood how important he had been in my life, probably because I’m only fully understanding it myself now, twenty or more years later.
+I’m not sure David ever fully understood how important he had been in my life, probably because I’ve only come to fully understand it myself now, twenty-five or more years later.
 David didn’t have wings and neither do I, but I pray that if a chance to be an angel for someone else arises unexpectedly in my life, I won’t miss the opportunity.
 I’m eternally grateful that David didn’t miss his opportunity with me.
 If there is a heaven, David is undoubtedly drinking fine wine with other portly angels such as Thomas Aquinas and William Howard Taft, while cheering on the Red Sox with Babe Ruth.